-Deer are a wonderful form of nature that many of us see everyday.
-Unfortunately they can be quite destructive to gardens and shrubbery, creating massive setbacks to home gardens, privacy bushes, seasonal flowers, and more.
+Deer are something that many of us see everyday.
+Unfortunately they can be quite destructive, creating massive setbacks to vegetable gardens, privacy bushes, flowers, and more.
 Many people use deer fences to protect their plants and gardens.
+Deer fencing is a humane and effective way to keep deer out your garden or off your property.

-It’s commonly accepted that a deer can jump about 8 feet high.
-At this height the distance of the jump is severely limited, so many professionally installed deer fences will have a diagonal section at the top the slopes outward from the property at a 45-degree angle.
+It’s commonly accepted that whitetail or mule deer can jump about 8 feet high (2.4 meters).
+At this height the distance of the jump is limited, so many professionally installed deer fences will have a diagonal section at the top that slopes outward from the property at a 45-degree angle.
+This isn’t mandatory but it can act a strong deterrent.

-That said, most home owners don’t go the full 8 feet, as this is prohibitively expensive, hard to install, and can takeaway from your home’s curb appeal.
-This full height is usually used only by working farms where there is significant value in produce to protect as well the most serious of home gardeners.
+Most home owners don’t go the full 8 feet, as this is prohibitively expensive, hard to install, and can takeaway from your home’s curb appeal.
+This fence height is usually used only by working farms, where there is significant garden value to protect, or by very serious of home gardeners.
+For homes, a 6-foot deer fence is more common though you will often see a 4-foot fence that is next to a line of trees, shrubs, or bushes, the combination of which is enough to keep deer out.

 Home deer fence posts typically are about 8 feet apart.
-You can go up to 10 feet apart but that would generally happen with a more structured fencing material, like a wire fence.
-Lighter plastic fencing materials will flex a lot if the distance is too far, giving the fence a messy, saggy appearance.
+You can go up to 10 feet apart but that would generally happen with a more structured fencing material, like a wire mesh fence.
+Lighter plastic fencing materials will sag a lot if the distance is too far, giving the fence a messy appearance.
+You don’t want to pull the fencing too tight as any additional strain on it could cause tears.

 One big question with deer fencing is, how close to the ground should you go?

 One school of thought stays that the fencing should run along the ground and should be anchored to the ground.
 I’ve experimented with this using DeerBusters Kinked Ground Stakes, which are long metal stakes that you push into the ground.
-This makes the fence look great and it will deter small animals from entering or leaving the area.
-The stakes are expensive (about 85 cents each), but they last forever and can be reused… if you can find them.
+This makes the fence look great and it will deter small animals from entering or leaving the area (useful if you have dogs).
+The stakes are expensive (about 85 cents each), but they last forever and can be reused… if you can find them in the ground.

 The advantage of an elevated fence is that it will allow leaves to blow through in the fall and the chance of you hitting the fencing with a lawn mower or weed whacker is greatly reduced.

-Deer fences can use any kind of posts, but you’d typically use a T-post or a U-post.
-Each of these are metal posts that are relatively affordable, especially compared to using wood posts or round metal poles.
+Deer fences can use any kind of posts, but you’d typically use a T-post or, more commonly, a U-post.
+Each of these are metal posts that are relatively affordable, especially compared to using wood posts or metal poles.

-T-posts are popular with farms and commercial usages, but they are expensive, not as easy to find through normal means and need some special tools.
+T-posts are popular with farms and commercial usages, but they are more expensive than U-posts, not as easy to find through normal means, and require special tools.
 On the plus side they are strong and very re-usable.
 You’d normally find these at an Agway, Tractor Supply, or similar places, but not necessarily at a mainstream hardware store.

-U-posts aren’t as heavy duty and they are more flexible than T-posts, but they are more affordable and less heavy.
+U-posts aren’t as heavy duty as T-posts and they are more flexible, but they are more affordable and less heavy.
 U-posts are easier to find and they will be available at almost any hardware store or big box home improvement store.

-Our recommendation is to get U-posts.
-They are cheap and don’t require special tools for hanging wire or mesh deer fences on.
+Our recommendation is to buy U-posts for a home deer fence.
+They are cheap and don’t require special tools for hanging wire or mesh deer fencing.

 Typically this is something you should buy in person, but if you are OK with slow shipping and you are willing to shop around, you can sometimes find very good deals on Amazon and others.

-Makes sure you buy some zip ties (at least 6 inches long) for attaching the deer fence to the posts and that you get a post driver.
+Makes sure you buy some zip ties (at least 6 inches long) for attaching the deer fence to the posts and that you buy a post driver.
 You, like everyone else, will think you don’t need a post driver and that you can just bang the U-posts in with a light sledgehammer.
 Trust me, we have all been there!
-If you live in a place without rocky soil a 3-pound sledge is fine (though expect to bend up the top of your U-posts a bit) but if you have rocks then you need a post driver.
+If you live in a place without rocky soil a 3-pound sledge is fine (though expect to dent the top of your U-posts) but if you have rocks then you need a post driver.
 You’ll save at least 5 minutes per posts with this, so do the math.

 The Best Deer Fencing